 How to make your own kombucha at home

 Making your own kombucha is not rocket science.
-The Blissful Carrot occasionally organizes kombucha brewing workshops where you can learn some secrets and get your own scoby.
+If you’re in Macau, The Blissful Carrot occasionally organizes kombucha brewing workshops where you can learn some secrets and get your own scoby.
 You can also ask your brewing enthusiast friend for a piece.
 Once you get a hold of the “tea mushroom”, the process is easy and just requires patience and hygiene.
 Firstly, make some tea, green or black, and dissolve some sugar in it.
 Even if you don’t drink your tea sweet, sugar is essential for the brewing process.
 Let the tea cool and add in the scoby.
 Pour everything in a jar, cover with a tight-weave cloth and secure it with a band or rope.
 Let it rest for at least a week.
 Don’t place the jar in a spot with direct sunlight, but some indirect light would be good.

 As you are dealing with the fermenting process, it’s important to be careful and not let your drink get contaminated.
 If you spot mold or the scoby turning black, it is not safe to drink and you must discard the whole batch straight away.
 Consuming contaminated kombucha can cause dangerous health effects.